Tier 1 School Team Training - Cohort Model

 The cohort kicks off with a 12 hour Launch/Reboot training held over three days.
 The training supports development or improvement of necessary components of Tier 1 installation.
 Action plans are developed based on current context with progress towards high fidelity implementation.

-Communities of Practice- Similar schools will participate in ongoing facilitated communities of practice to monitor benchmarks of implementation, engage in ongoing problem solving, and technical assistance to support deepening implementation as they interact.
+Communities of Practice- Representation from school teams (i.e., Tier 1 Coach, administrator) from training will continue virtual participation in ongoing facilitated communities of practice to monitor benchmarks of implementation, engage in ongoing problem solving, and technical assistance to support deepening implementation as they interact.
 (6 meetings)

 Why should we participate?